Health and Safety

-Please submit your request using our online form, so that we have all necessary information.
-Information about procedures and costs may be found on our Image Services page.
+Please submit your request using our online form so that we have all necessary information.
+Information about procedures and costs can be found on our Image Services page.
 If you have further questions, please contact firstname.lastname@example.org.

 I already have an image downloaded from the website.
-Can I use this image?
+Can I use it?

-Yes, so long as the reproduction is of a work in the public domain, is 1/4 page or less, and website download is sufficient for nonprofit publications/independent scholar publications.
-Rights status can be found next to the word “Rights Statement” on the object page, which is found in the Collection area of the website.
-Please credit the Museum by using the credit as it appears on the website after the word “Caption” on our object page.
+Yes, so long as the downloaded image is of a work in the public domain, is reproduced digitally or in print at no larger than 1/4 page, and is sufficient for nonprofit publications / independent scholar publications.
+The work’s rights status can be found next to the words “Rights Statement” on the object page, which can be found by searching our collection online.
+Please use the credit as it appears after the word “Caption” on the object page.

 Copyright status is displayed on the object page, next to the words “Rights Statement.”
 If you have further questions, please contact firstname.lastname@example.org.

-Please provide information about the work, such as title, artist name, and/or accession number, to email@example.com.
-If you don’t have any further information regarding the work, please send us the reference image.
+Please provide information about the work, such as the title, artist’s name, and/or accession number, to email@example.com.
+If you don’t have such information, please send us a reference image.
 Please be advised that an image search may take significantly more time due to the large number of objects in our holdings.

 I saw an image in a Museum publication.
 How do I obtain a high-resolution image and permission to use it?

-Please submit your request using our online form, so that we have all necessary information.
+Not all images used in Brooklyn Museum publications belong to us.
+Please check the image’s credit information to confirm that the Museum provided it.
+If so, please submit your request using our online form so that we have all necessary information.
 You can review procedures and costs on our Image Services page.
-If you don’t have an accession number for the work, let us know the publication information along with the figure number and page number where the image can be found within the publication.
+If you don’t have an accession number for the work, please provide the publication information along with the figure number and page number.

 How can I obtain installation images from a past exhibition at the Brooklyn Museum?